What are the most common Real Estate Tax Exemptions in Central Illinois?

 5) Land Trust: A land trust is a legal arrangement where the property is transferred into a trust, and the owner (trustee) manages the property on behalf of the beneficiaries.
 The beneficiaries have all the benefits of ownership, but the trustee has legal control over the property.
 Upon the death of the owner, the property passes to the beneficiaries without the need for probate.

-It is important to consult with a real estate attorney or financial advisor to determine which type of ownership is best for your particular situation and goals.
+If you are uncertain, consult with a real estate attorney or financial advisor to determine which type of ownership is best for you situation and goals.